 Hey everyone, I’m Parnashree from Miami and Lakelands Physiotherapy.
 Today I’m going to talk about sciatic pain and the exercises you need to avoid which can aggravate your symptoms.
-So stick around until the end and I’ll show you what NOT to do if you have sciatic pain.
+So stick around until the end and I’ll show you what NOT to do if you suffer from this condition.

 Let me first explain what sciatica is and why you need to be careful.
-Sciatica presents as a leg pain which usually feels like electric shock like sensations, tingling, pins and needles or shooting pain.
+Sciatica presents as a leg pain that usually feels like electric shock-like sensations, tingling, pins and needles or shooting pain.

 Sometimes the sciatic nerve may get compressed from some structures in your lower back.
 The nerve, just like any other structure in your body, has a blood supply and needs oxygen for its health.
-When the nerve is compressed, this blood and oxygen supply may get compromised.
-The nerve becomes unhappy and causes nerve pain, which you feel as the shooting pain, pins and needles and tingling down your leg.
+When the nerve of the affected leg is compressed (such as by a herniated disk), this blood and oxygen supply may get compromised.
+The nerve becomes unhappy and causes nerve pain, which you feel as shooting pain, pins and needles and tingling down your leg.
 Stretching or tensing the nerve can lead to a further reduction of blood and oxygen to the nerve and worsen your symptoms.
+This compression may also cause muscle weakness (both temporary and permanent).

 If you can relate to this, keep watching to learn what movements you should avoid, and what you should do instead.